-- During an epidural or C-section, fluids were given through an IV, which only added on to the amount of fluid in your body.
+- During an epidural or C-section, fluids were given through an IV, which only adds on to the amount of fluid in your body.

-- Because progesterone levels go up after giving birth, your body will continue to hold on to water and you will feel swollen.
+- Because progesterone levels remain high after giving birth, Your body will continue to hold on to water and you will feel swollen.

-- You are often sedentary during the days following the birth of your little one, which does not help with water metabolism.
+- You are often sedentary during the days following the birth of your little one, which only dampens water metabolism.

 How do I know if I have postpartum water retention?